Skip to content

 June 17, 2025, 10:30 am | Read time: 3 minutes

-The launch of a new console is typically a joyous event.
-However, if the Nintendo Switch 2 reportedly corrupts a save file, the release quickly turns into frustration.
+The launch of a new console is usually a joyous event.
+But when the Nintendo Switch 2 reportedly destroys a save file, the launch quickly turns into frustration.

 As reported by IGN, there are currently increasing reports from fans warning against turning on their Switch 2 and initiating a system transfer without preparation.
-The feature may be convenient in itself–simply transfer the old game saves and settings, and you’re done.
-However, the Nintendo Switch 2 has repeatedly destroyed save files in the process.
+The feature may be convenient in itself–simply transfer old save files and settings, and you’re done.
+But in the process, the Nintendo Switch 2 has repeatedly destroyed save files.
 Especially “Pokémon” fans are sharing their experiences on Reddit.

-In a now-deleted post, a user shared that they are “about to cry.”
-More than 1,000 hours of gameplay over more than 20 years have disappeared because the Nintendo Switch 2 destroyed the save file.
-This happened with “Pokémon Scarlet,” where the affected user had been transferring their save file to new versions since 2004, starting with “Pokémon LeafGreen” on the Game Boy Advance.
+In a now-deleted post, a user shared that they were “about to cry.”
+More than 1,000 hours of gameplay over more than 20 years had disappeared because the Nintendo Switch 2 destroyed the save file.
+This happened with “Pokémon Scarlet,” where the affected user had been transferring their save file since 2004 and “Pokémon LeafGreen” on the Game Boy Advance to newer versions.

 More on the topic

-While there is a dedicated cloud storage for the original Nintendo Switch within the subscription to Nintendo Switch Online, some “Pokémon” games are among the few not supported by it.
+While there is a dedicated cloud storage for the original Nintendo Switch within the Nintendo Switch Online subscription, some “Pokémon” games are among the few not supported by it.
 However, fans should already know that there is also a dedicated “Pokémon” cloud storage–in the form of the “Pokémon Home App.”

 Also of interest: Users report defective Switch 2 docks

 Although you must register separately for this if you want to store more than 30 of the pocket monsters, fans are now advising others that this is the best and safest way to keep their collected creatures.
-This should definitely be done before activating the new console to prevent the Nintendo Switch 2 from destroying the beloved save file.
+So, you should definitely do this before activating the new console to prevent the Nintendo Switch 2 from destroying the beloved save file.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.